Illustration showing a beginner deadlifting to failure with a rounded back.

 Greg Nuckols, Monthly Applications in Strength Sport (MASS)

-There are some compound lifts that can be taken to failure with little risk, too.
+Some compound lifts can be taken to failure with little risk, too.
 Chin-ups, for instance.
-Beginners are often unable to do full chin-ups, and so they often benefit from jumping up to the bar and lowering themselves back down.
+Beginners are often unable to do full chin-ups, so they often benefit from jumping up to the bar and lowering themselves back down.
 That means that, technically, they’re doing cheat reps—they’re lifting beyond failure.
 But even so, the risk of injury is still very low, and any degradations in technique don’t tend to cause problems with learning the lift.

 Illustration of a skinny ectomorph doing an underhand chin-up.

-The same is true for beginners who are able to do full chin-ups.
+The same is true for beginners who can do full chin-ups.
 They often do fine by stopping when they can no longer bring their chins (or chests) to the bar.
 By doing that, they’re going all the way to failure, but again, there’s little risk of any adverse outcome.

 Here are some lifts where it’s often wise to stop shy of failure: